ksalzke/completed-task-report-omnifocus-plugin/README.md

 This function returns a boolean value reflecting whether the 'Show Top Level Only' preference has been set.
 If no preference has been set, this defaults to true.

+## getIncludeFolderHeadings ()

+This function returns a boolean value reflecting whether the 'Include Folder Headings' preference has been set.
+If no preference has been set, this defaults to true.

 ## getTasksCompletedBetweenDates (startDate, endDate)

 This function takes a start time and end time (in the Date format) as input and returns an array of the tasks that have been completed between the two times.